 One of the best ways to figure out why your dog is barking at night is to look at some common data points.
 The good news is that you don’t have to be a dog expert to get this information, but rather you’ll just need to pay a little attention.

 You’ll want to start out by paying attention to your dog’s bark.
 As a pet owner, you should have at least some idea of what all of your dog’s various barks sound like.
 Is this an “I need to go to the bathroom” bark or is it a “I’m in pain, help me!” bark?
+Perhaps it’s simply a case of your dog barking in their sleep while dreaming.
 There’s more information here than you might expect, so make sure to pay attention.

 From there, you’ll want to try to figure out if the barking happens at a specific time.
-Your dog probably barks throughout the day as well, so figure out when he or she stops and starts.
+If it seems that your dog barks at everything throughout the day as well, try to figure out when he or she stops and starts.
 There might be some outside factors that play a role in your dog’s barking during those times, so pay attention.

 Common Causes of Night Time Barking